utkarshcmu/grafana.org/content/blog/2017-07-21-timeshift-ep5.md

 		<div class="col col--sm-10 blog-plugin-grid__item">
 			<p>
 				<strong><a href="https://github.com/mk-dhia">mk-dhia</a> (Dhia)</strong><br/>
-				Thank you so much for improving the Elasticsearch data source!
+				Thank you so much for your improvements to the Elasticsearch data source!
 			</p>
 		</div>
 	</div>